 ‘Finger pointing at the moon’ is a Zen koan, which means it is impossible to say what is.
 If I say the word "apple," it doesn't really mean an apple.
 It could signify the apple I left in the refrigerator.
-That could be useful temporarily, but it doesn't have any ultimate meaning in terms of "apple": it's only a symbol to represent something.
+That could be useful temporarily, but it doesn't have any ultimate meaning in terms of "apple": it is only a symbol to represent something.

 What spiritual teachings are supposed to be is pointing to the moon.
 I'm pointing because I want you to know about the moon.
 I can't really give you the moon because it is already there in the sky.
 Everything I do is simply pointing at that moon over and over again.
 You may hear me saying different things, but each one is another way of pointing at the moon.
-Sometimes I point with my hand straight up in the air; other times I gesture with my index finger.
+Sometimes I raise my hand straight up in the air; other times I gesture with my index finger.
 I might jerk my arm back and forth, jump up and down, or even run in circles and shout, "Hey, look up there!”
 In various ways I’m trying to get you to see the moon.

 If spiritual teachings can only point at the moon, what allows some people to recognize their nature upon receiving those teachings?

 The question is why does one person not get it and another person get it?
 The answer is the person who doesn't get it is obscured, and the person who gets it is unobscured.
-The first person does many conceptual somersaults and proclaims, "The moon's rays are healing me and I'm having a visionary experience!" but that isn't really what is happening.
+The first person does many conceptual somersaults and proclaims, "The moon's rays are healing me and I'm having a visionary experience!" but that isn't what is happening.
 The second person has a clear, non-manipulative mind.
-They realize that the thing to “get” is something intrinsic, and they recognize the siddhi and have the samadhi of suchness that arises from that.
+They realize that the thing to “get” is something intrinsic, and they recognize the siddhi and attain the samadhi of suchness that arises from that.
 Their mind is like water, which can take any imprint or shape.

 Finger pointing at the moon, water baptism, wine and bread communion, these are symbols for the recognition of one's nature.